1 / 50

 31 / 50

-A. Gasoline fires
+A. Electrical fires

 B. Tire fires

-C. Electrical fires
+C. Gasoline fires

 Water can be used on wood, paper, or cloth, but don't use water on an electrical fire or a gasoline fire.
 A burning tire must be cooled.
 Lots of water may be required.